Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Adaptive Estimation via Lepski's Method

 \section{Adaptive Estimation via Lepski's Method}

-In order to make use of the results from Theorem \ref{theo:PHIW} and Corollary \ref{coro:phiw} in practice, we need a way to choose the window length $k$ such that the resulting estimator compromises between the bias and the variance.
-A natural method for choosing between $\hat V(\pi;k)$ is to leverage domain knowledge.
-This is commonly exploited in model-based reinforcement learning algorithms (usually referred to as an ``expert'') \citep{clouse1992teaching,tenorio2010dynamic,gimelfarb2018reinforcement}.
-In previous sections, we have demonstrated that the optimal $k$ is closely related to the path length, the mixing time, and the overlap, but it is still unclear what the relationship is exactly. \cite{hachiya2009adaptive} proposed to use importance sampling together with a cross-validation to determine the best parameter value.
-However, as is pointed out in \cite{voloshin2019empirical}, it is difficult to utilize cross-validation in the setting we consider, where there is not a well-defined measure of how good an estimator is.
-Here, we briefly explore a candidate data-driven method based on Lepski's method \citep{lepskii1992asymptotically,birge2001alternative}.
-This is first introduced to reinforcement learning literature by the recent work of \cite{su2020adaptive}, where they apply Lepski's method to estimator selection in settings similar to \cite{thomas2016data}, and show that the proposed method is, up to a constant factor, competitive with the oracle estimator.
+In order to make use of the results from Theorem \ref{theorem:PHIW} and Corollary \ref{corollary:phiw} in practice, we need a way to choose the window length $k$ such that the resulting estimator compromises between the bias and the variance.
+One possible method for choosing between \smash{$\hV(\pi;k)$} is to rely on domain knowledge \citep{clouse1992teaching,tenorio2010dynamic,gimelfarb2018reinforcement}, but in our setting getting access to bounds on the mixing time may be difficult, and Corollary \ref{corollary:phiw} only gives guidance on the scaling of $k(n)$ up to constants.
+Here, we explore a candidate data-driven method based on Lepski's method \citep{lepskii1992asymptotically,birge2001alternative}, a popular approach for adaptively choosing regularization parameters in non-parametric statistical problems.
+Particularly relevant to us, Lepski's method was recently used by \citet{su2020adaptive} to control a bias-variance tradeoff in a dynamic off-policy evaluation setting following \citet{thomas2016data}.

-Lepski's method relies on a confidence function that produces a confidence interval $I(\pi;k)$ for each corresponding $k$.
-Then given $I(\pi;k)$ for $k=1,\dots,K$, $\hat k^*$ is chosen as
+Lepski's method relies on a method for generating confidence intervals $I(\pi;k)$ for $\hV(\pi;k)$ given any choice of $k$.
+Intuitively, the optimal choice of $k$ needs to balance between the bias that decreases with increasing $k$ and the variance that increases with increasing $k$.
+On the one hand, the confidence interval $I(\pi;k)$ cannot be too wide, otherwise the variance would be too large.
+On the other hand, $I(\pi;k)$ cannot be too different from $I(\pi;k+1)$, otherwise the bias would be too large.
+Algorithmically, given $I(\pi;k)$ for $k=-1,0,\dots,K$, Lepski's method chooses $\hat k^*$ as

-i.e., we scan backwards from the the largest $k$ and chooses $\hat k^{*}$ to be the first $k$ such that $I(\pi;k)$ no longer overlaps with $\cap_{j=k+1}^KI(\pi;j)$.
-In order to use Lepski's method, it remains to choose a construction for confidence intervals.
-Here, we proceed based on the following central limit theorem.
+i.e., we scan backward from the largest $k$ and choose $\hat k^{*}$ to be the last $k$ such that $I(\pi;k)$ still overlaps with $\cap_{j=k+1}^KI(\pi;j)$.
+This ensures that the bias and the standard deviation of $\hV(\pi;k)$ are approximately on the same level.
+We refer the readers to \cite{su2020adaptive} for a complete discussion on the theoretical properties of $\hat k^{*}$, where it is shown that, with a high probability, the estimator selected by Lepski's method is competitive with the oracle estimator up to a constant factor.

-\begin{prop} Under the conditions of Theorem \ref{theo:PHIW}, assume moreover that the outcomes $Y_{i,t}$ are bounded for any $i=1,\dots,n$, $t=1,\dots,T(n)$, and that $k<\infty$ is a fixed constant.
-Denote
+In order to use Lepski's method, we need to choose a construction for confidence intervals.
+Here, we proceed based on the following self-normalized central limit theorem.